abinshihab/100DaysofCloud/Journey/002/Readme.md

 ## Use Case

 - ![placeholder image](https://github.com/abinshihab/100DaysofCloud/blob/main/Journey/002/Day2.png)
-- ✍️  We will use AWS Amplify, lambda and DymanoDB as shown in the above photo
+- ✍️  We will create web app and then we will connect the web app to serverless backend. finally we will add interactivity to your web app with an API and a database.

 ## Cloud Research